flenniken/hex/readme.md

 ## Non-Trival Solutions

-A trival solution is created from a known solution by rotation or reflect of the whole board.
+A trival solution is created from a known solution by rotation or reflection of the whole board.

 Run trival.py to find the trival and non-trival solutions by post processing the solutions.out file.
 There are 2339 non-trival solutions.